The Ultimate Guide to Selling Funko POPs

 While not recommended for small collections or POPs in the $500+ range, sometimes lot sales are the best way to sell a massive POP collection, especially if you value your time and energy.

-While smaller lots separated by franchise can be sold on eBay, your best bet for lot sales is usually established stores like 7BucksAPop, who buy collections to resell.
-Other lot buyers who own stores can be found in the POP groups, and they'll usually be willing to help with shipping and transportation (which adds up when selling through massive lots).
+While smaller lots separated by franchise can be sold on eBay, your best bet for lot sales is usually established stores like 7BucksAPop, which buys collections to resell.
+Other lot buyers who own stores can be found in the POP groups, and they’ll usually be willing to help with shipping and transportation (which adds up when selling through massive lots).

 Wrap-up

-Hopefully this guide provides you with a solid groundwork to collect and sell POPs.
-If you still have questions though, there are always people in the larger community willing to provide assistance.
+Hopefully, this guide provides you with a solid groundwork to collect and sell POPs.
+If you still have questions, there are always people in the larger community willing to provide assistance.
 Most importantly, remember that collectibles are supposed to be fun.
 Be careful of bootlegs and have a great time!